Max Hoffmann: Ninth Army and Ober Ost

 Then, Hindenburg, Ludendorff and Hoffmann led a new Ninth Army in blocking a Russian attempt to invade German Silesia, continuing the campaign after being given command of all of the German forces on the Eastern Front, which were designated as Ober Ost.
 In the Battle of Łódź they ended the immediate threat by outflanking the Russians and capturing Poland's second city.
 Hoffmann believed that if given the reinforcements that they requested for the battle, they might have knocked Russia out of the war.
 During the winter lull in the fighting, Ober Ost struggled unsuccessfully to shift major operations eastward in the coming year and claimed that it could force the Russians out of the war by encircling its armies in the Polish salient.

 Ober Ost began 1915 with a surprise attack in a snowstorm that encircled a Russian army, completed the liberation of East Prussia and obtained a foothold in Russia's Baltic provinces.
 Hoffmann believed that if it were allowed to continue the incursion, he might have inflicted a major, perhaps mortal, defeat on the Russians.
-Instead, the Germans were ordered to stop in favour of a major thrust in the south of Poland at Gorlice and Tarnów in which a joint Austro-German army graadually battered the Russians out of Galicia (Austro-Hungarian Poland).
-To assist that occurred, Ober Ost was ordered to mount similar costly head-on attacks in northern Poland.
+Instead, the Germans were ordered to stop in favour of a major thrust in the south of Poland at Gorlice and Tarnów in which a joint Austro-German army gradually battered the Russians out of Galicia (Austro-Hungarian Poland).
+To assist, Ober Ost was ordered to mount similar costly head-on attacks in northern Poland.
 After the Russians had evacuated Poland, Ober Ost was permitted to continue thrusting into Russia's Baltic provinces.
 By the start of winter, its headquarters were in the Lithuanian city of Kovno.
 Hoffmann saw to the construction a strong defensive line on the new front and visited all of the units: "I have crawled through all the trenches....
 The mud is terrible".
 Meanwhile, Ludendorff set up an administration for the occupied region.